MelodyOfAdalyn/MelodyOfAdalyn.github.io/index.md

 - Submit this information in order to create an account.
 "Sign up" successful will appear and then you may log in and out of the app.

 # Databases
   The main database used within this app is Firebase.
 In this case, Firebase is being utilized in order to store user credentials.
 This allows the user to enter and exit the application along with restore credentials.
+The usage of firebase also aids in increasing security around user logins.
+  Additionally, SQLite is also being utilized for storing event information, but is not functional at this point in time within the files.

 # Register
   - User must enter the sign up page first in order to get full functionality of the application.
   - Enter all credentials in order to gain access to the apps features
+  - If fields are not filled out or passwords do not match the user will not be able to sign up

 <p align="center">
   <img width="460" height="700" src="register.png">